LambdaSchool/iOS8-iOS11-Demo-Day/README.md

 6. What are you future goals?

-    Future goals would be to implement a reminder notification for each medication and/or groups of medications so that the user can be notifid at the proper times when they need to take their medicines.
+    Future goals would be to implement a reminder notification for each medication and/or groups of medications so that the user can be notified at the proper times when they need to take their medicines.

 ## Required Slides (Add your Keynote to your PR)